-In our professional working studios you will be taught a wide range of skills and processes to enable you to work at the forefront of the fashion and textile industry.
-New technologies combined with traditional techniques will enable you to develop your own creative style and design identity.
+Do you want to work at the forefront of the fashion and textile industry?
+This course combines new technologies with traditional techniques enabling you to develop your own creative style and design identity.

 The best thing about studying at BNU is the fast paced learning environment, every workshop is spent learning something completely new and exciting with a hands on experience which really helps to understand the techniquesAnnabel Woodland

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.